jinnycho/jinnycho-blog/src/writings/funfact/animals/platypus.md

 # Fun Facts About Platypus
 ## 2023/11/29

-Did you know that platypuses are missing this major organ, and they don't have nipples?
+Did you know that there's an animal that is missing this major organ, and doesn't have nipples?
 I'll tell you more! :P

 ![Alt Platypus alt ><](https://media.giphy.com/media/iPgo1ADaEkrP8Dr1BS/giphy-downsized.gif)

-### 1. People didn't believe it was real
+### 1. People didn't believe platypus was real

 English captain John Hunter first wrote about the platypuses in 1797 with some sketches & a specimen.
 Nobody believed it was real.